Rochester Urban Fellows

 Students are encouraged to participate in various cultural and community events, including festivals, neighborhood association meetings, and more.
 Many of these require weekend and evening participation.
 Some events will be mandatory.

-All students develop a presentation based on their readings and summer experiences, and present this work at a closing ceremony at City Hall.
+All students develop a presentation based on their readings and summer experiences, and present this work at a closing symposium.
+Student work is also celebrated during a Closing Ceremony, often at City Hall.
 All community and college stakeholders are invited for this celebration.

 - Numerous networking opportunities